LarsenDR/Radio-Docs/ka9q-radio-index.md

 ## [Overview](/ka9q-radio-document.md)

-Descriptions of how this radio system works by interacting with you Linux base operating system and the multicast enabled wired network.
-At this time ka9q-radio is NOT recommend for networks attaced to WiFi networks!
+Descriptions of how this radio system interacts with your Linux base operating system and the multicast-enabled wired network.
+At this time, ka9q-radio will overwhelm and NOT work well on WiFi networks!

 ## [Index](/ka9q-radio-index.md)